elixir-lang/elixir-lang.github.com/_posts/2014-08-07-elixir-v0-15-0-released.markdown

 We are very close to launch Elixir v1.0.0!
 All planned features are already in Elixir's codebase and at the moment there are only [four open issues in our tracker tagged with the v1.0 milestone](https://github.com/elixir-lang/elixir/issues?q=is%3Aopen+is%3Aissue+milestone%3Av1.0).

 Our estimated date for the first release candidate for Elixir v1.0.0 is August 30th.
-This means there is no better time to learn Elixir then now!
+This means there is no better time to learn Elixir than now!
 If you haven't started yet, you can get started with Elixir by reading [our Getting Started guide](/getting_started/1.html) or by checking one of the many "Learning Resources" on the sidebar.